-Computers at Computer labs have different work environments: Linux, Windows and MacOS.
+Computers at Computer labs have different work environments: Linux and Windows.
 In addition, there are three laboratories with a special environment for operating systems courses.

 Software installed on computers